AGSweeney/FusionCoreEnIP/components/clearpath_servo_manager/README.md

 - If non-inverting level shifter is used (e.g., SN74AHCT125), connect directly without inversion
 - Each servo requires:
   - 3-4 GPIO outputs: Step, Direction, Enable (optional)
-  - 1 GPIO input: HLFB (High Level Feedback)
+  - 1-2 GPIO inputs: HLFB (High Level Feedback), Homing Sensor (optional)
-- For 4 servos: 12-16 GPIO outputs + 4 GPIO inputs = 16-20 GPIO pins total
+- For 4 servos: 12-16 GPIO outputs + 4-8 GPIO inputs = 16-24 GPIO pins total
 - Enable pin is optional - can be tied high if not used
 - HLFB is highly recommended for status monitoring and move completion detection
+- Homing sensor is optional but required for homing operations

 ### HLFB Connection Options